 The general rule we follow if anyone approaches you and asks ‘where you from?’ they want something from you.
 Think about it, people just don’t usually do that where you live so why would they anywhere else, use your judgement.

 Thinking of a quick holiday, but not sure where to start?
 Try the UK based loveholidays website for some great destination ideas.
 They offer the best value holidays with a bespoke way of searching by what matters to you.

 3 Useful Travel Apps to Download

 Kristina loves it and used this app from day 1.
 It’s really easy to use and means we can track our spending on the go on our iPhone.
-It’s great to know how you are doing compared to your daily budget as you travel and it’s helped us to preserve our hard earned travel money on numerous occasions.
+It’s great to know how you are doing compared to your daily budget as you travel and it’s helped us to preserve our hard-earned travel money on numerous occasions.

-Best of all it’s built by a digital nomad couple that understand how important tracking travel expenses can be and now helps to fund their adventures.
+Best of all it’s built by a digital nomad couple that understands how important tracking travel expenses can be and now helps to fund their adventures.
 Check out their app site for details and to download the app.

 The website often divides opinion but the app has proven very useful for us on the go.
 It means you can quickly get details on accommodation or restaurants close to you.
 We use it more to avoid the really bad places as anywhere with 5* reviews all the way tend to inflate their prices to match.
 Details and app links here.